open-horizon/anax/docs/node_management_status.md

         * `certVersion`: The version of the certificate to be installed.
         * `configVersion`: The version of the config to be installed.
     * `status`: The state, of the upgrade job.
 See the section **Status Values** below for more information.
-    * `k8s`: A JSON structure to further define the upgrade progress of a cluster agent.
-        * `configMap`: A JSON structure to track the upgrade progress of the config map.
-            * `needChange`: A boolean value that indicates if the config map needs to be updated.
-            * `updated`: A boolean value that indicates if the config map was already updated by the node management worker.
-        * `secret`:
-            * `needChange`: A boolean value that indicates if the secret needs to be updated.
-            * `updated`: A boolean value that indicates if the secret was already updated by the node management worker.
-        * `imageVersion`:
-            * `needChange`: A boolean value that indicates if the agent deployment needs to be upgraded or downgraded.
-            * `updated`: A boolean value that indicates if the agent deployment was already upgraded or downgraded by the node management worker.
-            * `from`: The version of the agent deployment before execution of the agent upgrade job.
-            * `to`: The version that the agent upgrade job will attempt to upgrade or downgrade the agent deployment to.
     * `errorMessage`: A short message that describes why an agent upgrade job has failed.
     * `workingDirectory`: The directory that the upgrade job will be reading and writing files to.